Multi-Stream Dynamic Video Summarization: Conclusion

 Similar to the weights of the Bi-LSTM, the view classifier MLP weights are also shared across the views for two reasons.
 First, it uses the same number of trainable parameters for any number-of-views data, resulting in fewer trainable parameters which limit the problem of overfitting to training data.
 Second, it establishes a view-dependent classification.
 That is, at any time-step, choosing a representative view among all the views is affected by the relative quality of all the views, rather than each one independently.
 During training, we start by estimating the quality $q_n^m$ of each view $m$ at each time-step $n$, which serves as the view selection.
 Then we evaluate Multi-DPP measure by merging the computed $q_n^m$ with the joint-features $\Phi$ as in Eq.~\ref{eq:multi_dpp}.

 In our supervised setting, we optimize the view(s) selection procedure by using the binary cross-entropy objective: $-\frac{1}{M} \sum_{m=1}^{M} \sum_{n=1}^{N} y_n^m log(p_n^m)$; where $y_n^m, p_n^m$ are the ground truth and model's prediction for the time-step $n$ in view $m$.
-We jointly optimize the framework by minimizing the sum of both the losses and using the Oracle summary as the ground-truth in the supervised setting.
+We jointly optimize the framework by minimizing the sum of the cross entropy loss as well as Eq.~\ref{eq:mle_multi_dpp} and using the Oracle summary as the ground-truth in the supervised setting.
 In the unsupervised setting, view selection weights are only learned by learning the quality $q_n^m$ from the Multi-DPP measure and we only optimize the Multi-DPP loss criterion Eq.~\ref{eq:map_multi_dpp}.

+Lastly, while input views are not required to be temporally aligned, they are assumed to have timestamps.
+This is a commonly held assumption in previous multi-view literature (e.g.,~\cite{2010_multi,multi_1}) due to its default presence in nearly all modern recording devices.
+If given non-aligned views, our framework can process any number of views at each time-step since the weights of the Bi-LSTM and the MLPs are shared among the views.